Byron/gitoxide/README.md

 * **lean** and **light** and **small** builds don't support non-UTF-8 paths _in the CLI_
   * This is because they depend on `argh`, which [does not yet support parsing OsStrings](https://github.com/google/argh/issues/33).
 We however believe it eventually will do so and thus don't move on to [`pico-args`](https://github.com/RazrFalcon/pico-args/blob/master/examples/app.rs).
+  * Only one level of sub-commands are supported due to a limitation of `argh`, which forces porcelain to limit itself as well despite using `clap`.
+    We deem this acceptable for plumbing commands and think that porcelain will be high-level and smart enough to not ever require deeply nested sub-commands.
 * **Packfiles use memory maps**
   * Even though they are comfortable to use and fast, they squelch IO errors.
   * _potential remedy_: We could generalize the Pack to make it possible to work on in-memory buffers directly.
 That way, one